GenesysCloudBlueprints/set-emergency-group-lambda-blueprint/README.md

-# Enable an emergency group by calling an AWS Lambda via a Genesys Cloud Data Action
+# Enable an emergency group by calling an AWS Lambda via a Genesys Cloud Data Action (DRAFT)

 > View the full [Enable an emergency group by calling an AWS Lambda via a Genesys Cloud Data Action](https://developer.mypurecloud.com/blueprints/) article on the Genesys Cloud Developer Center.